pashmaklang/pashmak/doc/1_Variables.md

 ## Variables

-variables are like a put where you can save a data on them
+variables are like a pot where you can save data in it

-to set and handle variables in pashmak, we work with three commands: `set`, `copy`, `free`
+we work with three commands: `set`, `copy`, `free`, to set and handle variables in pashmak

 ```bash
 set $myvar; # set a variables named $myvar